 We get to know amazing places just asking the right question to taxi drivers, hotel workers, sales staff, bank staff… Just ask the right question to the right people [the local people].
 The same applies when you are looking for a new pair of shoes, to get a haircut, to fix a broken camera… And that’s how you start to travel and live like a local.

-How to travel and live like a local?
+How to travel like a local?

-You can maximize your travel and live like a local experience staying in someone’s house.
+You can maximize your travel experiences by staying in someone’s house.
 There are several websites where you can find accommodation with local people.
 Most of the time we use Airbnb to sort out our rooms.
 You can meet great people and make new friends!

 We already stayed with a french DJ, a great couple in Lisbon [who became good friends], exchanged valuable travel tips with a British couple in Malaga, learnt a lot about Marseille with Sophie and her guinea pigs, enjoyed a delicious “feijoada” in an Italian/Brazilian house!
 Memorable moments!

 There is also Couchsurfing, we haven’t used it yet.
 But our friends that use it, love it!
 While the accommodation in Airbnb is paid, in Couchsurfing it is for free.
 You also can try house and pet sitting, this is our favourite way to get free accommodation and local experience, we became experts on it! 😉